Round 4 Vegan Taste-off: Stuffed Pepperson January 29, 2013 at 9:28 pm

 Poppy: “The yellow pepper had sweet spots, crunchy spots, a great flavour and kept me interested.
 The pepper was cooked to perfection, and on the whole, it felt like a heartier dish.
 The orange pepper was soggier and the quinoa had less flavour, texture and excitement than its yellow counterpart. ” Poppy’s pick?
 Fragrant Rice-Stuffed Peppers

 Fragrant Rice-Stuffed Peppers takes the lead as all our tasters’ favourite, with the texture and flavour combination making it just too interesting not to love.
-All the panelists mentioned that had they seen the two described on a menu, none would have chosen the winner, and all instead would have gone with the quinoa version.
+Interestingly enough, all the panelists mentioned that had they seen the two described on a menu, none would have chosen the winner, and all instead would have gone with the quinoa version.

 Since I had chosen smaller peppers knowing everyone would be eating two, I had plenty of extra filling leftover from both recipes.
 I happily ate the beet-walnut-rice stuffing for lunch the next day, not even inside of a pepper.
 Even on its own, it had enough complexity to make it an addicting stand-alone lunch.
 I would also serve this on a bed of spinach as a salad, and I think it would be fantastic.
 The zip of the balsamic beets, when paired with the rice and buttery walnuts was just perfect.